FreshAlacrity/front-tracker/README.md

 - [ ] add the URL parameter to the page for showing active fronters when that button is clicked
 - [ ] add a "donate"/<3 button and link it to Patreon (for now)
 - [ ] add a "View Source" button and link to the repository
-- [ ] Have one button for sign in/sign out and change the button text
+- [ ] Have one button for sign in/sign out and change the button text based on if a valid token is active

-### Names
-- [ ] see if we can pull in names from another repo etc, doesn't make sense to have these stored here
 - [ ] get levenstein name recognition from active list working

 ### Support for Other Systems